jaapvandervelde/treewalker/docs/getting_started.md

 ### Installation

-It is strongly recommended you install Treewalker in its own virtual environment, or an environment that you reserve for system-wide commandline tools, but outside of environments you need for development that don't rely on Treewalker.
+It is strongly recommended you install Treewalker in its own virtual environment, or an environment that you reserve for system-wide command-line tools, but outside of environments you need for development that don't rely on Treewalker.
 If you do create a separate virtual environment, remember that it will need to be (re)activated prior to using Treewalker.

 You can install Treewalker from PyPI using `pip` like this:
 ```commandline